Below: A map of the existing rigorous ‘what works’ evidence about institutional responses to child abuse, and summary of what that evidence says

 - Most of the studies are about prevention.
-Prevention was examined in 59 primary studies (completed and on-going studies), and 10 systematic reviews.
+Prevention was examined in 60 primary papers (some studies generate more than one paper), and 10 systematic reviews.

 - Treatment was studied in only two primary studies and two systematic reviews; and response was studied in three primary studies and five systematic reviews.
 On disclosure, we found no primary studies of interventions aiming to facilitate disclosure (!)